TMLP-Team/Bypasser/README.md

 ## Acknowledgement

+Here, we express our faithful gratitude to all the LRFP-related developers, especially the developers of the rooting solutions and the detailed guidelines for rooting-layer system module development.

-Here, we express our sincere gratitude to [@pumPCin](https://github.com/pumPCin) for providing old HMA(L) configuration folders in [https://github.com/pumPCin/HMAL/issues/50](https://github.com/pumPCin/HMAL/issues/50).
+We also sincerely thank [@pumPCin](https://github.com/pumPCin) for providing old HMA(L) configuration folders in [https://github.com/pumPCin/HMAL/issues/50](https://github.com/pumPCin/HMAL/issues/50).

 ## Licensing

-This project is under the ``GPL-3.0`` license.
-You can also regard this project as a Magisk module template or a template GitHub repository for Magisk module development.
+This repository is under the ``GPL-3.0`` license.
+You can also regard this repository as an alternative rooting-layer system module template or a template GitHub repository for rooting-layer system module development.
 The A/B architecture is implemented for the dynamic updating of ``action``.

 ## Warning

 Since the project is still developing, please do not install the module here until this warning is removed in the future.

+We are rearranging the name of the team and the classifications of the applications.
+Please keep up with us until January 2026.